Taming Convergence for Asynchronous Stochastic Gradient Descent with Unbounded Delay in Non-Convex Learning: System model and the asynchronous stochastic gradient descent algorithms

 \section{System model and the asynchronous stochastic gradient descent algorithms}

 In this section, we first describe the system model for Asynchronous parallel algorithms.
-Then, we present the standard Async-SGD algorithm and a variant of Async-SGD with increasing batch size, denoted as Asyn-SGDI.
+Then, we present the standard Async-SGD algorithm and a variant of Async-SGD with increasing batch size, which is named Asyn-SGDI.

-Consider solving the optimization problem in (1) in a parallel computing architecture consisting of a parameter server and $N$ workers (oftenly $N$ is a fixed number), as shown in Figure~\ref{fig:SysArch}.
-In practice, each worker could be a GPU on a chip-scale or a standalone server on a datacenter-scale.
-Under the Async-SGD algorithm, each worker independently retrieves the current values $x_{k}$ from the parameter server and randomly select data samples from database and compute the stochastic gradient.
+Consider solving the optimization problem in (1) in a parallel computing architecture consisting of a parameter server and $N$ workers ($N$ is oftenly a fixed number), as shown in Figure~\ref{fig:SysArch}.
+In practice, each worker could be a GPU (on a chip-scale) or a standalone server (on a datacenter-scale).
+Under the Async-SGD algorithm, each worker independently retrieves the current values $x_{k}$ from the parameter server and randomly select a mini-batch of data samples from database and compute the stochastic gradient.
 Once the computation is finished, each worker immediately reports the computed stochastic gradient to the parameter server without waiting for other workers, and then start next computing cycle.
 On the other hand, upon collecting $M$ gradients from workers, the parameter server updates its current parameter with these stochastic gradients.
 However, due to asynchronicity, the server could use stale gradient information to update the parameters, which will affect the convergence.
 We present Async-SGD in Algorithm~1.